nathanverrilli/odf2json/README.md

 # odf2json

-Convert spreadsheet to JSON documents.
+Convert a spreadsheet to JSON documents.
 Intended to support ODS, but currently supports only Microsoft Office Open XML (.xlsx files).
 Looking for a decent way to support ODS without